oicr-gsi/shesmu/guided-meditations.md

 This only applies to values, not the variables.
 For example, this is not allowed:

 ```
-Actions {If something Then "type" Else "tag} = "whatever"
+Actions {If something Then "type" Else "tag"} = "whatever"
 ```

 Lists versus single items are more forgiving than in the regular action